 If the party at fault acted with gross negligence or recklessness, the victim could be given punitive damages as well.
 This is meant to punish the liable party.

 In case it was a minor car accident with minimal damage to both the vehicles sustained, you may not need an attorney to assist with the case.
-If the injuries were severe, or queries about liability rise up, it can be prudent getting in touch with a rear-end accident attorney.
+If the injuries were severe, or queries about liability rise up, it can be prudent getting in touch with an experienced Birmingham rear-end accident attorney.
 While on the case, the attorney will:

 - Gather proof to establish the other driver’s fault, which includes enlisting the services of accident reconstruction professionals